deltics/deltics.inc/README.md

     Delphi 10 thru 10.n        : DELPHI10, DELPHI10_1 ..
 DELPHI10_n
                                  (city names are also defined: SEATTLE, BERLIN, TOKYO, RIO etc)

-So, for code that depends Delphi 2010 specifically you can write:
+So, for code that should only be compiled when compiling with Delphi 2010, you can write:

     {$ifdef DELPHI2010}
       ..
     {$endif}

-Knowing that you are compiling with a specific Delphi version is less useful than knowing you are compiling with a version in a range.
-In particular, changes in RTL functions are usually introduced at some point and then remain consistent from that point on.
-To assist with such cases, additional `$define`s are provided to allow you to test for versions of DElphi up to and including some version or some version of Delphi or later.
+Knowing that you are compiling with a specific Delphi version is less useful than knowing that the compiler is some version _in a range of versions_.
+In particular, changes in RTL functions are usually introduced at some point and then remain consistent from that point on, or are removed from some given version.
+To assist with such cases, additional `$define` symbols are provided to allow you to test for versions up to and including or later than some version of interest.
 These use pre and post-fix double-underscores (`__`) respectively.

-So, for code that relies on compilation with any version of Delphi upto and including Delphi 2007:
+e.g. for code that relies on compilation with any version of Delphi upto and including Delphi 2007:

     {$ifdef __DELPHI2007}
       ..